Build a protective cushion with life insurance.

 Feel free to discuss with your financial advisor how he/she is compensated prior to and following your annuity purchase.
 This document explains in general terms how the compensation arrangements work.

-Please be aware that Raymond James does not provide cash or non-cash compensation incentives to financial advisors or branch managers for recommending certain variable annuities or share classes.
-However, insurance companies that promote and issue the variable annuities may provide various forms of non-cash compensation to Raymond James financial advisors (discussed in more detail below).
+Please be aware that Hajdari Group does not provide cash or non-cash compensation incentives to financial advisors for recommending certain variable annuities or share classes.
+However, insurance companies that promote and issue the variable annuities may provide various forms of non-cash compensation to financial advisors (discussed in more detail below).

 Contingent Deferred Sales Charges

-As previously described, Raymond James receives a commission from the insurance company issuing your annuity contract.
-Your financial advisor receives a significant percentage of the annuity commissions paid to Raymond James.
+As previously described, financial advisors may receive a commission from the insurance company issuing your annuity contract.
 The commissions paid by the issuing company are not deducted from your initial or subsequent purchase payments.
 However, if you surrender your annuity during the contingent deferred sales charge period specified in the product prospectus and the annuity contract, a “surrender charge” will be deducted from the annuity value returned to you.

 Contingent deferred sales charge periods, also known as surrender charge periods, vary by annuity contract but typically last from three to nine years.
 The surrender charge amount may partially or completely reimburse the insurance company for its costs associated with marketing the annuity product — including the commission paid.